habibmuzakkipiliang/habibmuzakkipiliang/README.md

 ✅ Part of Generation Z (Gen Z)

-✅ Current school status (2025) is PP (round-trip) from home, no longer living in a boarding school (dormitory) after 2 years of living in the dormitory.
+✅ Former school status: from 2025 to 2026 (April 15th) it was PP (round trip) from home, no longer living in boarding school (dormitory) after 2 years (2023 - 2025) of living in the dormitory.

 ✅ Enjoys Computer Science and Social Studies<br>